Associate Professor of Anthropology and Social Sciences in the College; Director of Graduate Studies

 Risk, Fate, Fortune: The Lives and Times of Customs Inspectors in Southern China.
 Cambridge University Press.

-Boxed In: Human Cargo and the Dis/comforts of Moving Strangers.
+Boxed In: Human Cargo and the Technics of Comfort.
 International Journal of Politics, Culture & Society.

 When Infrastructures Attack: The Workings of Disrepair in China.
 American Ethnologist 14 (2): 351-367.

 The Noise of Data: Comments on Ewald's "After Risk."
 Carceral Notebooks 7 (2011): 109-118.